 2) Indoor Home Garden System

-Many (older) parents will have downsized to apartment living.
+Many (elderly) parents will have downsized to apartment living.
 If this is the case, they may no longer have a beloved vegetable garden or other outdoor sanctuary.
 Gift them an indoor garden that they can tend to everyday.
 As a bonus, if food becomes scarce then having your own tomato supply may come in quite handy.

 3) Custom Puzzle